In Japanese, there are several expressions that describe a state continuing.

 「ドアが開けっぱなしです。」

-The second sounds closer to “Did someone forget to close it?”
+This sounds like “Did someone forget to close it?”

-That one difference makes your Japanese much more natural.
+Just being aware of this difference will make your Japanese sound much more natural.

 「電気をつけたまま、勉強していました。」